 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You always have a linea nigra, but it's nearly invisible until your hormones rise during pregnancy.
-In most people, the linea nigra darkens enough to be visible in the second trimester (around 20 weeks).
-Before you're pregnant, the line is called linea alba or "white line."
-When you are pregnant and the line gets dark and visible, it's called linea nigra.
+You always have a linea nigra, but it's almost invisible until your hormones rise during pregnancy.
+You can usually see it around 20 weeks when it gets dark.
+Before you're pregnant, the line is called a linea alba or "white line."
+This is the connective tissue that holds your abdominal muscles together.
+During pregnancy, it darkens and is called a linea nigra.

-The linea nigra will fade after pregnancy when your hormone levels return to regular levels.
+The linea nigra will fade after pregnancy when your hormones return to regular levels.
 The fading is gradual over several weeks or months.
-In some cases, it doesn't entirely disappear or takes a lot longer to go away.
+In some cases, it doesn't entirely disappear or takes longer to go away.

-Up to about 80% of pregnant people will have a linea nigra, but it may be more or less noticeable depending on your skin color.
+Everyone has a linea alba.
+But not everyone’s skin changes color to create a linea nigra during pregnancy.
+It may be more or less noticeable depending on your skin color.
 Those with darker complexions tend to have a more pronounced linea nigra compared to those with fair complexions.
 This is because people with darker skin have more pigmentation than those with light skin.

 The linea nigra appears naturally during pregnancy because of the higher levels of hormones in your body.
-The exact cause isn't known, but most healthcare providers believe that the melanocyte-stimulating hormone created by the placenta causes melanin to rise during pregnancy.
-Melanin is responsible for giving your skin its color.
+The exact cause isn't known, but most healthcare providers think that hormones created by the placenta cause melanin to rise during pregnancy.
 This increase in melanin causes your skin to darken during pregnancy.
-This same hormone is responsible for causing melasma and darker areolas.
-No one is sure why certain areas of the body are affected and others are not.

 Advertisement

-The linea nigra is about 1/4 to 1/2 inches wide and stretches from your pubic bone to your belly button.
-In some cases, it extends past the belly button towards your breasts.
+The linea nigra is about 1/4 inch to 1/2 inch wide and stretches from your pubic bone to your belly button.
+In some cases, it extends past your belly button toward your breasts.
 It's darker than your skin color and can appear brown or light black.
 Your linea nigra stays a consistent width from the top to the bottom.
-It's not a cause for worry and doesn't indicate there are issues with your pregnancy or your skin.

 Advertisement